 In reality, self-care refers to activities and practices that people engage in on a regular basis to reduce stress and maintain and enhance short- and long-term health and well-being.
-Self-care is necessary for people to be effective and successful in honoring their professional and personal commitments.
-Self-care includes being able to identify and address the general challenges that caregiving professionals face, such as the potential for stress and burnout, or work-related or individual interpersonal difficulties.
+Self-care is necessary for people to be effective and successful in life.